Winter Weather Tips

 When the snow starts falling

 Buses will follow their normal routes as long as the streets are safe for travel.
-We work with city and state road crews to help make sure bus routes get plowed first.
-We’ll chain buses as necessary, especially on hilly routes.
+We work with city, county and state road crews to help make sure bus routes get plowed first.
+We’ll chain buses as necessary, especially those that travel at higher elevations.

 Significant snow/ice conditions

 As snow or ice accumulates, some lines may be canceled due to road conditions.
-Others will go on snow routes or otherwise avoid parts of the route that are too dangerous to drive on.
+Others will go on snow routes or otherwise avoid parts of the route that are not safe to drive on.

 Severe weather service plan